 We chose to visit Waddesdon Manor.
 We wanted this adventure to be a fangtastic experience.
 I went onto Waddesdon Manor’s website and looked at their accessibility page.
-I then scrolled down the page and clicked onto a link titled: My Waddesdon Checklist.
+After locating this page, I scrolled down and clicked onto a link titled: My Waddesdon Checklist.
 Let’s pause and take a moment to appreciate how impressive this is!
 (Now back to the visit).
-So, without any hesitation here is what I did:
+Furthermore, without any hesitation here is what I did:

 - Downloaded the checklist.

 - Cut out the images.

 - Made a cup of tea. (of course).

 - Attached the images in the column titled: This is what I will see or do.

 Our Day Out.

 I was feeling like a Super Mum with my son’s fidget toys in one hand and the checklist in the other.

 We arrived at Waddesdon Manor at 10am, followed by walking towards the ticket station.
 There were barely any queues, so we presented our online tickets, then hopped onto the free shuttle bus to start the day.
 It was nice to see a lot of signposts around the area directing us to The Aviary, Manor House, Gardens, Playground, and The Stables.

 We had allocated timeslots for the manor, which was a bonus for us.
 A guide handed my son a children’s Poupon’s viewfinder.
 This was the gem of the day.
 You spin the dial, enter the room selected and try and find the image that the arrow pointed to.